jinyus/dirsplit/README.md

 How to build:
 -Clone this git repo
--cd into directory and run "go build" or "go install"
+-cd into directory and run "go build" or "go install" to add executable to your path

 Or download the prebuild binary from: https://github.com/jinyus/dirsplitter/releases